 When you have seven drinks during the weekend while not drinking at all the rest of the week, that's not the same as having one drink per day.

 The average may remain the same, but the effects on your body and health don't.

-Results of many studies show a clear correlation between moderate drinking and a reduced risk of cardiovascular diseases.
+Studies show a clear correlation between moderate drinking and a reduced risk of cardiovascular diseases.
 Unfortunately, one promising long-term study got halted due to policy concerns.
 Its purpose was to prove the positive effects on an international basis.
-But then there’s already enough evidence backing the positive impact through regular, moderate consumption.
+But then, there's enough evidence backing the positive impact through regular, moderate consumption.